• Skip to primary navigation

 St Andrews Golf Course Club House

 The Royal and Ancient or the R & A as they are more commonly known are part of the oldest and most prestigious gold clubs in the world, based in St Andrews, Scotland.
-They’ve been about since 1754 and with it are one of the key companies as a role as an authority within the game of golf.
+They were founded in 1754 and are one of the key authorities within the game of golf.
 These days they are better known for their work improving the rules of golf, but have been known to host several tournaments in their time, none more prestigious than The Open.

 Old Tom Morris and Young Tom Morris